 If edema is severe and persistent, scar tissue develops and traps fluid in the tissues.
 As a result, the calf permanently enlarges and feels hard.
 In such cases, ulcers are more likely to develop, and they heal less easily.

 Doctors usually can diagnose chronic venous insufficiency based on its appearance and symptoms.

 Elevating the leg above the level of the heart decreases pressure in the veins, and should be done for 30 minutes or longer at least 3 times per day.

-Elastic bandages are used first for compression.
-Once edema decreases and ulcers begin to heal, people can use commercial compression stockings.
-Such stockings are available with different amounts of pressure.
+Compression is effective and used for all people to help reduce swelling and discomfort.
+Elastic bandages are used first.
+Once edema decreases and ulcers begin to heal, people can use commercial graduated compression stockings.
+Such stockings are available with different amounts of pressure (highest pressure at ankles and lower pressures higher on the leg).
 Higher pressure stockings are more effective for severe problems but are more uncomfortable.
 Stockings should be put on when people awaken, before leg edema worsens with activity, and worn all day.
 Many people have difficulty using the stockings regularly.
-Younger or more active people consider stockings irritating, restricting, or unattractive.
+People may consider the stockings unattractive.
+Younger or more active people may consider stockings irritating or restricting.
 Older people may have difficulty putting them on.

 Wound care is important to heal leg ulcers.
 Various dressings have been developed that can be left under compression stockings for several days to a week.
 The Unna boot dressing uses zinc oxide–impregnated bandages.
 Other dressings provide a moist environment for wound healing and promote growth of new tissue.